raulmarciano/raulmarciano/README.md

 A .Net developer, I love Backend

-I currently work at [Fagron Tech](https://www.fagrontech.com.br/) as a Fullstack Developer
+I currently work at [BRQ](https://www.brq.com/) as a Backend Developer

 I live in Brazil